Mixture priors for replication studies: Mixture prior modeling of replication studies

 \subsection{Prior on the weight parameter}

-We now introduce an extension of the mixture prior in (\ref{eqn:1}) assuming uncertainty on the weight $\omega$.
+We now introduce a fully specified Bayesian approach for the mixture prior in (\ref{eqn:1}) assuming uncertainty on the weight $\omega$.
 This approach considers $\omega$ as a random quantity, requiring the specification of a prior distribution $\pi(\omega)$.
 A natural choice is a Beta distribution

 since $\omega$ is a proportion.
 Consequently, this formulation leads to the joint prior distribution for the effect size $\theta$ and the weight $\omega$

 where $\mathrm{Beta}(\cdot \mid \eta, \nu)$ is the Beta density function with the strictly positive shape parameters $\eta, \nu > 0$.
 Given the joint prior distribution (\ref{eqn:4}) and in light of the replication data, the joint posterior distribution is then